thomasabishop/eolas/Databases/GraphQL/Apollo/Apollo_Server.md

 - Receive an incoming GraphQL query from a client
 - Validate that query against the server schema
-- Populate the queried schema fieldsj
+- Populate the queried schema fields
 - Return the fields as a JSON response object

 ## Example schema